Sandthorn/sandthorn/README.md

 ### `Sandthorn::AggregateRoot.save`

-The save method store generated events, this means all commited events will be persisted via a specific Sandthorn driver.
+The save method store generated events, this means all commited events will be persisted via a Sandthorn driver.

 ```ruby
 board = Board.new